 Susan Szecsi is a freelance illustrator and designer living in California.
 A classically trained artist, Szecsi attended two prestigious private art schools in Europe and holds an MA in English Culture and Literature.

-Szecsi has been creating and selling art since her twenties and became a full-time freelancer illustrator and designer about 5 years ago.
+Susan has been creating and selling art since her twenties and became a full-time freelance illustrator and designer five years ago.
 She has worked with Scholastic, Hunter House Publishers, Hodder Education Publishers and UCSF (University of California San Francisco) among many other notable businesses and institutions.